RaulPPelaez/cycles/docs/source/index.rst

 		gridHeight: 100
 		gridWidth: 100
 		maxClients: 60
+		enablePostProcessing: false
+The option enablePostProcessing is used to enable or disable the fancy graphic effects.
+If you are seeing weird graphical glitches you might want to disable the post processing.
 To start a client using the example bot, run the following command:

 .. code-block:: bash